waker-he/cs-learning-notes/cpp/c++20/coroutines/coroutine_theory.md

 1. if not resumed by `await_suspend`, allocate a new stack frame
     - save registers, return address and frame pointer
-2. set frame pointer to address of coroutine frame
+2. set frame pointer to address of new stack frame
 3. transfer execution to __resumption-point__ stored in coroutine frame